INFORMSJoC/2024.0546/src/LogTPm/readme.md

 of “graphs.m”.

-The codes in this folder handle the coauthor model of Jackson & Wolinsky (1995).
+The codes in this folder handle the coauthor model of Jackson & Wolinsky (1996).
 When applied to a new problem, one only has to adjust the formulas in `values.m` apart from necessary adjustments to the parameters in `main.m`.

 # References
-1. Jackson MO, Wolinsky A (1995) A strategic model of social and economic networks.
-Technical report, Northwestern University, Center for Mathematical
+1. Jackson MO, Wolinsky A (1996).
+A strategic model of social and economic networks.
+Journal of Economic Theory, 71:44–74.
-Studies in Economics.